-Register Today for the Native Farm Bill Coalition’s January 8 Webinar on Forestry, Conservation, and Traditional Foods
+Register Today for the Native Farm Bill Coalition’s February 2 Webinar on Credit and Rural Development

 Are you aware of how the Farm Bill impacts your Tribal members?

 The Farm Bill is one of the largest pieces of legislation in the United States.
-Enacted every five years by Congress, it addresses policy and funding for everything from nutrition programs and food production to natural resource conservation, forestry, and rural development.
+Enacted every five years by Congress, it addresses policy and funding for everything from nutrition programs and food production to natural resource conservation, forestry, and rural infrastructure and economic development.

-On January 8, the Native Farm Bill Coalition (NFBC or Coalition) will host its second webinar to provide an overview of:
+On February 2, the Native Farm Bill Coalition (NFBC or Coalition) will host its third webinar to provide an overview of:

-- Risks and opportunities for Indian Country in the conservation and forestry titles of the bill;
+- Risks and opportunities for Indian Country in the credit and rural titles of the bill;

 Registration: To register for the webinar, click here.